20 June to 8 July, 2022 | JIAS/IPATC

-Participation is restricted to masters and doctoral students, postdoctoral researchers and researchers working outside of academia.
-However, there are no restrictions based on citizenship, country of study or country of employment.
-Approximately 20 participants will be invited.
+Participation was restricted to masters and doctoral students, postdoctoral researchers and researchers working outside of academia.
+However, there were no restrictions based on citizenship, country of study or country of employment.
+15 participants have been invited.

-The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
-Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete SICSS boot camp.
-Students doing this preparatory work will be supported by a teaching assistant who will hold online office hours during the two months before the Institute.
+The Summer Institute aimed to bring together computational social scientists across all levels of technical experience.
+Participants with less experience with social science research were expected to complete additional readings in advance of the Institute, and participants with less experience in coding were expected to complete SICSS boot camp.
+Students doing this preparatory work have been supported by a teaching assistant who held online office hours during the two months before the Institute.

-Applicants must submit the following documents: 1) Curriculum Vitae 2) A personal statement (maximum 1000 words) 3) A brief research statement (maximum 500 words)
+Applicants submited the following documents: 1) Curriculum Vitae 2) A personal statement (maximum 1000 words) 3) A brief research statement (maximum 500 words)

 Yes, but not at the same time.
 For example, you can apply to SICSS-JIAS, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
 However, you cannot have applications under review at two locations simultaneously.